Trump's new tariffs could make beer, cars and baseball bats more expensive

 Both metals are crucial raw material for autos, airplanes and appliances made in the United States.
 The construction, oil and utility industries use them for beams, pipelines and wires, as well as cans for food and drinks.

-Imports make up about a third of the 100 million tons of steel used by American businesses every year, and more than 90% of the 5.5 million tons of aluminum used here.
+Imports make up about a third of the 100 million tons of steel used by American businesses every year.
+More than 60% of the overall market for aluminum supply comes from imports, according to the Aluminum Association, citing 2017 data.

 The tariffs by themselves will probably make ordinary items produced with aluminum — think beer cans and baseball bats — more expensive, assuming the companies that make them decide to pass the cost of the tax on to customers.
 History shows that's generally what happens.

-Note: Correction: An earlier version of this article incorrectly stated the amount of aluminum used in the United States that is imported.